therohanpatell/rohan-repo/RECON_IMPLEMENTATION_SUMMARY.md

 - **Complete Audit Trail**: Every metric processing event is recorded
 - **Failure Tracking**: Detailed context for troubleshooting failed metrics
+- **Resilient Processing**: Pipeline continues even if individual metrics fail
 - **Compliance**: Meets audit and reconciliation requirements
 - **Monitoring**: Enables pipeline health monitoring and reporting
 - **No Schema Mismatches**: Direct write to BigQuery without data type issues
+- **Improved Reliability**: Partial successes are captured instead of complete pipeline failures

+## Resilient Processing Behavior

+The pipeline now handles failures gracefully:

+- **Individual Metric Failures**: If a metric fails during SQL execution, the pipeline continues processing other metrics
+- **Individual Table Write Failures**: If writing to one target table fails, the pipeline continues with other tables
+- **Comprehensive Recon Records**: Failed metrics get proper recon records marked as "Failed"
+- **Partial Success Handling**: Pipeline completes successfully even if some metrics fail
+- **Detailed Failure Tracking**: All execution and write failures are logged and tracked

-The recon functionality is now fully integrated into your metrics pipeline and ready for production use!
+The recon functionality is now fully integrated into your metrics pipeline with resilient processing and ready for production use!